Celebrity: Social networking and video hosting

-YouTube personality MrBeast is known for his elaborate stunts and philanthropy.

 Most high-profile celebrities participate in social networking services and photo or video hosting platforms such as YouTube, Twitter, Facebook, Instagram, and Snapchat.
 Social networking services allow celebrities to communicate directly with their fans, removing the "traditional" media.
 Through social media, many people outside of the entertainment and sports sphere become a celebrity in their own sphere.
 Social media humanizes celebrities in a way that arouses public fascination as evident by the success of magazines such as Us Weekly and People Weekly.
 Celebrity blogging has also spawned stars such as Perez Hilton who is known for not only blogging but also outing celebrities.

 Social media and the rise of the smartphone has changed how celebrities are treated and how people gain the platform of fame.
 Websites like Twitter, Facebook, Instagram, and YouTube allow people to become a celebrity in a different manner.
 For example, Justin Bieber got his start on YouTube by posting videos of him singing.
 His fans were able to directly contact him through his content and were able to interact with him on several social media platforms.
 The internet, as said before, also allows fans to connect with their favorite celebrity without ever meeting them in person.

 Social media sites have also contributed to the fame of certain celebrities, such as Tila Tequila who became known through MySpace.